Clay Travis

-Richard Clay Travis (born April 6, 1979) is an American writer, lawyer, radio host and television analyst, and founder of OutKick.
+Richard Clay Travis (born April 6, 1979) is an American political commentator, journalist, radio host, and television analyst, and the founder of OutKick.

 As a political commentator, he and Buck Sexton host The Clay Travis and Buck Sexton Show, a three-hour weekday conservative talk show which debuted on June 21, 2021 as the replacement of The Rush Limbaugh Show on many radio stations.
-Travis was a lifelong Democrat voter before the election of Donald Trump in 2016.
+Travis has stated that he had never voted Republican before the presidential election in 2016.

 Early life

 In 1997, Travis graduated from Martin Luther King Magnet at Pearl High School in Nashville.
 He graduated from George Washington University in Washington, D.C., followed by Vanderbilt University Law School in Nashville.